hi-ogawa/rsc-tests/README.md

 ✅: optimized, ❌: not optimized, ❓: not sure

-Notably it's not impossible to optimize the 3rd case (client in server package) since Vite's deps optimization works based on package exports entries.
+Notably it's not possible to optimize the 3rd case (client in server package) since Vite's deps optimization works based on package exports entries.

-Due to this behavior, there are some issues related to CJS support and dual modules.
+Due to this behavior, there are some issues related to CJS support and dual modules, which are found in the next table below.
 The demo packages are taken from https://github.com/hi-ogawa/vite-plugins/tree/main/packages/react-server/examples/basic/deps.

 |            | cjs | cjs2 | context | context2 | context3 |